ros2/ros2_documentation/source/Tutorials/Launch-Files/Using-ROS2-Launch-For-Large-Projects.rst

       ])

 This launch file starts the ``turtlesim_node`` node that starts the turtlesim simulation.
-In addition to that, we declared parameters that are passed to our nodes.
+In addition to that, simulation configurationparameters were defined and passed to that nodes.
-This makes it easy to declare constants used for a particular robot setup.
+Declaring parameters and arguments in launch files makes it easy to start nodes for a particular robot setup.

 2 Loading parameters from YAML file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+In the second launch we will start a second turtlesim simulation, but with a different configuration.
 Now create a ``turtlesim_world_2.launch.py`` file.

 .. code-block:: Python